jeslacourse/JellyDB/README.md

 python -m JellyDB.transaction_tester
 ```

-For performance testing, we included an R notebook `performance_m3.Rmd`.
+For performance testing, we included an R notebook `performance_m3.pdf`.
+The source code `performance_m3.Rmd` is also included.

 ## Team